artmetla/DejaView/docs/design-docs/api-and-abi.md

-This is due to the fact that on every Android release the `traced` service gets frozen in the system image while unbundled apps (e.g. Chrome) and host tools (e.g. Perfetto UI) can be updated at a more frequently cadence.
+This is due to the fact that on every Android release the `traced` service gets frozen in the system image while unbundled apps (e.g. Chrome) and host tools (e.g. DejaView UI) can be updated at a more frequently cadence.

 Both the following scenarios are possible: